fgr101/SpeakingCards/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE.md).
-See the LICENSE.md file for more details.
+This project is licensed under the [GNU General Public License v3.0](https://github.com/fgr101/SpeakingCards/blob/main/LICENSE).
+See the [LICENSE.md](https://github.com/fgr101/SpeakingCards/blob/main/LICENSE) file for more details.

 ## Acknowledgments

 - The AI question generation component is powered by ChatGPT, an OpenAI language model.
-- Special thanks to [Geany](https://www.geany.org/) for providing a reliable and versatile integrated development environment (IDE) for FreeBASIC development and to the FreeBasic developers and its community [FreeBasic](https://www.freebasic.net/).
+- Special thanks to [Geany](https://www.geany.org/) for providing a reliable and versatile integrated development environment (IDE) for FreeBASIC development and to the [FreeBasic](https://www.freebasic.net/) developers and its community.